-U.S. Transportation Department probes FAA approval of 737 MAX - WSJ
+Ethiopia says crash black boxes show similarities to Lion Air accident

 International rules require a preliminary report on the crash to be released within 30 days.

-Previous accident reports show that in such high-profile cases there can be disagreements among parties about the cause.
+Previous air crash reports show that in such high-profile cases there can be disagreements among parties about the cause.

 In Paris, France’s BEA air accident investigation agency said data from the jet’s cockpit voice recorder had been successfully downloaded.
 The French agency said on Twitter it had not listened to the audio files and the data had been transferred to Ethiopian investigators.